ModcoLocko/Vector-Graphics-Generator/README.md

-# Vector-Graphics-Generator
+# Vector-Graphics-Generator-Example
-A python script for generating vector graphics using pygame.

-There are tons of cool things you can do with this, the example branch is a system for generating a rank card that you can select how much xp to go, how much they have, and a username, and it automatically formats and fixes common errors.
+An example for using this script, generating a rank card with some easy to edit parameters.